 I am Dyslexia

-a dyslexic-friendly digital library translating words into diverse experiences, expanding accessibility through use of algorithms
+A dyslexic-friendly digital library translating words into diverse experiences, expanding accessibility through use of algorithms.

 Kiran H Nath